 Celebrate Abolitionist Frederick Douglass and The Bridge That Honors Him

-Learn more about and celebrate the life of abolitionist leader Frederick Douglass, after whom the neighborhood’s newest bridge is named, by attending a Frederick Douglass Birthday Celebration at the neighborhood's Capitol Turnaround on Saturday, February 11, from 2:00 pm to 4:00 pm.
+Learn more about and celebrate the life of abolitionist leader Frederick Douglass, after whom the neighborhood’s newest bridge is named, by attending a Frederick Douglass Birthday Celebration on Saturday, February 8, from 10:00 am to 2:00 pm.
 The celebration will feature live performances by both the Jubilee Voices of the Washington Revels and the student winners of the Frederick Douglass Oratorical Contest.
-Follow the celebration with a peaceful fifteen-minute bike ride across the new Frederick Douglass Memorial Bridge which opened in September 2021.
+Following the celebration, a free shuttle will be provided between the Anacostia Metro Station, Martha’s Table, and the Frederick Douglass NHS so visitors can also take tours of Frederick Douglass’s Anacostia home, Cedar Hill.